rockie-yang/python-cookbook/ch1/collection_dictionary.md

 d.setdefault('a', []).append(2)
 print(d)

 ```

 default dictionary does not keep the insert order
- OrderDict keeps the order, but need double space
+OrderDict keeps the order, but be aware of double space needed
 ```python
 from collections import OrderedDict d = OrderedDict()